yogeshrnaik/misc_samples/WAR Game/readme.md

 player can choose to leave it blank).
 Two more text fields (initiated to 0 at the start of the game) indicating the strength of the blue and yellow tokens (including strength of their supporting tokens) involved in the most recent battle.
-An additional text field is required for the various messages, e.g., ìIllegal moveî or ìBlue winsî etc.
+An additional text field is required for the various messages, e.g., ‚ÄúIllegal move‚Äù or ‚ÄúBlue wins‚Äù etc.
 Comments
-ï
+‚Ä¢
 You are only allowed to use the library classes and methods covered in the lectures (wit a exception of the MouseDragged() methods).
 You are permitted to use the standard Java arrays and swing library.
-Be warned, you are likely to fail the assignment if you choose to break this rules. ï
+Be warned, you are likely to fail the assignment if you choose to break this rules.
+‚Ä¢
-The Java code should be fully documented. ï Use loops were possible (and reasonable). ï Applet must have the board, the tokens with their the unit strength, text fields and buttons. ï Use an array of objects to represent the tokens.
+The Java code should be fully documented.
+‚Ä¢ Use loops were possible (and reasonable).
+‚Ä¢ Applet must have the board, the tokens with their the unit strength, text fields and buttons.
+‚Ä¢ Use an array of objects to represent the tokens.
 Define appropriate attributes (strength, colour, location, old location etc.).
-Other useful objects and arrays, as required. ï You are encouraged to discuss the assignment with your fellow students but the actual design and coding must be strictly your own work.
+Other useful objects and arrays, as required.
+‚Ä¢ You are encouraged to discuss the assignment with your fellow students but the actual design and coding must be strictly your own work.
 Sharing code with other students is forbidden.
 Plagiarism will not be tolerated, no excuses!
 Assignment